-- Maintaining a safe, transparent, and healing environment that is based on Grace, Truth, and Love, and encourages trust and authenticity without fear.
+- Maintaining a safe, transparent, and healing environment that is based on grace, truth, and love, and encourages trust and authenticity without fear.

 - Maintaining a personal lifestyle of integrity, honesty, and responsibility.

-- Praying with guests, students, and staff.
+- Praying with guests, staff, and volunteers.

 - Agreeing in principle and in practice with the statements of Mission, Vision, and Values of Gospel Rescue Mission.